JetBrains/guide/site/javascript/tutorials/react_typescript_tdd/tsx_es6/index.md

 ## Heading Subcomponent

 Our heading is quite simple, but this isn't always the case.
-For example, it might have a event handler for clicks.
+For example, it might have an event handler for clicks.
 Let's extract this heading into a standalone `Heading` component, and do so using TDD, thus first writing a test.

 In `App.test.tsx`, let's add a test for what will be our new component: